brightcove/brightcove-player-sdk-ios-fw/README.md

         } copy];
     }
 ```

-Let's break this code down into steps, to make it a bit simpler to digest:
+The code broken down into steps:

 1. You create the same ad manager that you would create if you were using FreeWheel's iOS SDK directly, and this will be required later.
 1. BCOVFW adds some category methods to BCOVPlayerSDKManager.
 The first of these is `-createFWPlaybackControllerWithAdContextPolicy:viewStrategy:`.
 Use this method to create your playback controller.
 Alternatively (if you are using more than one session provider), you can create a BCOVFWSessionProvider and pass that to the SDK manager method that creates a playback controller with upstream session providers.\*